nhsengland/privfp-experiments/docs/example_experiments/experiment_1.md

 ![SHAP Image](../assets/images/global_shap_image_2.png)

-We see that `person` and `NHS number` now have no effect on the Privacy Risk Score.
+We see that `person` and `NHS number` now have very little effect on the Privacy Risk Score.
 This makes sense given or anonymisation steps.

 ## Traditional Metrics